-PC: I know choosing a sealer for a water fountain or bird bath can be tricky because the concrete is often under water for long periods of time.
-What’s the best option?
+PC: We understand that choosing a sealer for a water fountain or bird bath can be challenging, particularly since the concrete is frequently submerged in water.
+What would you recommend as the best option?

 ST: I typically suggest our Penetrating Lithium Hardener/Sealer, available on our website.
 It’s particularly suitable for the basin part of bird baths and any part of water fountains.
 The main advantage is that this sealer is penetrating, meaning it doesn’t leave anything on the surface.
 Instead, it penetrates the concrete pores.

 You might wonder why it matters.
 Wouldn’t a surface sealant work just fine?
 While surface sealers are great for floors, driveways, or patios, they’re less suitable for submerged concrete.
 Over time, water can get under the surface sealer, causing discoloration and even detachment from the concrete.
 You want to avoid this.

 The Lithium Penetrating Sealer, however, seals from within the concrete pores, preventing water from penetrating and damaging your piece.
 Additionally, it has several other benefits.
 For instance, it strengthens the concrete, making it more resistant to potential weather damage during winter months.
 So, freeze-thaw cycles will no longer cause your concrete to deteriorate.

 One more advantage is that this sealer only requires a single application.
 You’re not expected to reapply it every other year.
 Just one application seals your piece for its entire lifespan.
 It also has a good coverage area.
 For an average water fountain, you’d only need a quart of sealer, which is quite an affordable investment.
 However, do note that this sealer leaves a matte finish.
 When the water is turned off, it might appear somewhat dull when dry.
 So, consider this factor when making your decision.

 PC: That’s great and I’m sure these suggestions will be a big help to people with planned fountain and birdbath projects.